Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthThe GeForce GTX 460 should in theory perform a lot faster than the GeForce GT 430 (OEM) in general. (explain)
+Memory BandwidthThe GeForce GTX 460, in theory, should perform much faster than the GeForce GT 430 (OEM) overall. (explain)

-Texel RateThe GeForce GTX 460 will be quite a bit (approximately 238%) better at texture filtering than the GeForce GT 430 (OEM). (explain)
+Texel RateThe GeForce GTX 460 is a lot (more or less 238%) faster with regards to AF than the GeForce GT 430 (OEM). (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison